-Direct impacts on the New Zealand Antarctic programme are likely to occur due to conflict for assets and resources, the constraints of undertaking a construction project and a science programme at the same location and changes to the science station and support facilities due to the deconstruction of the existing station.
-A temporary base will be constructed to minimise disruptions to the science programme.
+Direct impacts on the New Zealand Antarctic programme may occur due to conflict for assets and resources, the constraints of undertaking a construction project and a science programme at the same location and changes to the science station and support facilities due to the deconstruction of the existing station.
+A Temporary Base will be constructed to minimise disruptions to the science programme.
 However, the site will be shared and construction activities may impact on normal operational activities.